Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quotas-to-users.md

 ```

 ## Notifying Directory Owners Automatically
-To ue this method, you mut first add an AD server to Qumulo Alerts and then configure the default quota to use AD lookup to retrieve users' email addresses.
+To ue this method, you must first add an AD server to Qumulo Alerts and then configure the default quota to use AD lookup to retrieve users' email addresses.

 ### Step 1: Connect Qumulo Alerts to an Active Directory Server
 Use the `./alerts ad_server_add` command and specify the AD server, AD login name, AD password, the search base for looking up users, and your Qumulo cluster hostname.
 For example: